Cathal Brugha: Political activity

 In 1899, Brugha joined the Gaelic League, and he subsequently changed his name from Charles Burgess to Cathal Brugha.
-He met his future wife, Kathleen Kingston, at an Irish class in Birr, County Offaly, and they married in 1912.
+He met his future wife, Kathleen Kingston, at an Irish class in Birr, County Offaly, and they married in 1912 in the Church of Three Patrons in Rathgar (where fellow Belvederean James Joyce had sung in the choir before leaving for Europe).
 They had six children, five girls and one boy.
 Brugha became actively involved in the Irish Republican Brotherhood (IRB); in 1913, he became a lieutenant in the Irish Volunteers.
 He led a group of twenty Volunteers to receive the arms smuggled into Ireland in the Howth gun-running of 1914.

+Brugha started work with Hayes & Finch, a firm supplying churches with candles.
+In 1909 he and two of his workmates, Anthony and Vincent Lalor, founded Lalor Ltd, a candlemaking and church supplies firm based at 14 Lower Ormond Quay; Brugha became a director and travelling salesman.
+Caitlín Kingston came from a family of large shopkeepers; later she ran Kingston's drapery, one of Dublin's central draperies.

 He was second-in-command at the South Dublin Union under Commandant Éamonn Ceannt in the Easter Rising of 1916.
 On the Thursday of Easter Week, being badly wounded, he was unable to leave when the retreat was ordered.
 Brugha, weak from loss of blood, continued to fire upon the enemy, and was found by Eamonn Ceannt singing "God Save Ireland" with his pistol still in his hands.
 He was initially not considered likely to survive.
 He recovered over the next year, but was left with a permanent limp.
 Brugha was elected Ceann Comhairle of Dáil Éireann at its first meeting on 21 January 1919, and he read out the Declaration of Independence in Irish, which ratified "the establishment of the Irish Republic".
 On the following day, 22 January, he was appointed president of the ministry pro tempore.
 He retained this position until 1 April 1919, when Éamon de Valera took his place.